 Skip to main content

 The Number field captures numeric values — integers or decimals — with optional formatting and validation.
 Number fields enable calculations, comparisons, and numeric operations within automations and data processing.
-Use Number fields whenever you need to perform mathematical operations, apply min/max validation, or format values as currency or percentages.
-Number fields are essential for financial data, quantities, ages, scores, and any data that requires numeric processing.
+Use Number fields whenever you need to perform mathematical operations, apply min/max validation, or format values with prefix/suffix.
+Number fields are essential for quantities, ages, scores, and any data that requires numeric processing.

 When to Use